Overcome your anger and resentment.

 How to not react?
 Remember, it will never hurt the other person as much as it hurts you.

 There is nothing wrong with anger.
-It’s a human reaction when you’re provoked, served actually to protect you when you react.
-However, you then feel shame for how you reacted, which lasts a lot longer than that temporary relief from reactions.
+It’s a human reaction when you’re provoked, served actually to protect you.
+However, when you react, you then feel shame for how you reacted, which lasts a lot longer than that temporary relief from reactions.
 Narcissists live with that inner shame on a daily basis, why they must project onto others, gain the reaction, blame them for reacting, thus removing the shame from themselves.
 Yet, it’s only ever a temporary fix, why they continue the cycle of abuse and negativity, never learning, never growing, never healing.

-It all takes time, it takes work, and it takes effort if you keep going with a mindset of where you want to be you will get there, believe in you.
+It all takes time, it takes work, and it takes effort.
+If you keep going with a mindset of where you want to be, you will get there, believe in yourself.